Learning ways to simplify your life in 2023 can completely change your life and future for the better.

 Reclaiming some of that time could allow you to spend more time with your friends and family, work on side hustles, get outside and enjoy the world around you, and more.

-Spending a few hours less each week in front of the TV is one of the easier ways to simplify your life in 2018.
+Spending a few hours less each week in front of the TV is one of the easier ways to simplify your life.

 2. Find free forms of entertainment.